-To keep the conversation about rural communities going, we asked National Partnership steering committee member Melissa Kramer Badtke of East Central Regional Planning Commission to guest blog about how rural schools in northeast Wisconsin are participating in International Walk to School Day and Safe Routes to School programming:
+To keep the conversation about rural communities going, we asked Safe Routes Partnership steering committee member Melissa Kramer Badtke of East Central Regional Planning Commission to guest blog about how rural schools in northeast Wisconsin are participating in International Walk to School Day and Safe Routes to School programming:

 Readfield and Sugar Bush Elementary School, New London: The Walk Run Fitness Fun Program is built into the physical education curriculum of these schools.
 Every Monday the entire student body walks around the ¼ mile course at their school.
 Students are given a punch card and for International Walk to School Day, the entire school will participate in a Walk at School Day event.